 Not prohibited.
 To the contrary, a polite follow-up inquiry to ensure that the request was received and is understood is a good idea as a matter of practice.
 This is particularly so if you are seeking a response before lapse of the 10-day response period.
-With state budget dollars limited, it is often the case that “the squeaky wheel gets the grease.”

 Usually the only way to spur action on a request is to follow-up by telephone within a day or two after the request is received.
 Be persistent and continue up the chain of command within the agency until you get a decision.

 While there is nothing to preclude telephone inquiries as to the status of a request, a requester should not rely upon a telephone conversation in order to claim appeal from an agency denial.
 See Madonna v.
 Lankler, N.Y.L.J., Oct.
 2, 1981 (Sup.
 Ct., New York Cty., 1981) (petition denied for failure to exhaust administrative remedies where petitioner attempted to rely upon phone conversation with appeals officer to establish that an appeal was taken).